 Growing up, my dad always planted a garden and taught us kids the importance of being able to grow your own food.
 Now that we finally have a home of our own, I am so excited to put his teaching into practice and start my very own vegetable garden!
 As the weather has been getting warmer I have been doing tons of research on what our first garden should look like in order to yield the best results.
 Don’t get me wrong, I am sure there will be plenty of mistakes made.
 But that’s what makes it fun!
 (Famous last words…) I thought I would put together a little ‘game plan’ to share how we plan to set up our garden in case any of you have been itching to turn your thumb green 😉

-We are planning on DIYing some raised beds to grow our garden in to insure good weed control, optimal drainage and to help keep pests out.
+We are planning on DIYing some raised garden beds to insure good weed control, optimal drainage and to help keep pests out.
 The photo below is from www.nwedible.com and is a good representation of what I am envisioning for our own raised beds.
 (Let me know if you would like to see a tutorial on how we build our own 🙂 )

 Our Starter Vegetables